Robots.txt Setup and Analysis: All You Need to Know

 First of all, it’s important to note that search engines need to crawl and index specific search results displayed on SERPs.
 To accomplish this task, web crawlers systematically browse the web, collecting data from each webpage they encounter.
 The term “spidering” is occasionally used to describe this crawling activity.

 When crawlers reach a website, they check the robots.txt file, which contains instructions on how to crawl and index pages on the website.
-If there is no robots.txt file, or it does not include any directives that forbid user-agent activity, search bots will proceed to crawl other information on the site.
+If there is no robots.txt file, or it does not include any directives that forbid user-agent activity, search bots will proceed to crawl the site until it reaches the crawl budget or other restrictions.

 Why do you need robots.txt?